ratwolfzero/hopalong_python/README.md

 #### One-Pass Approach without Caching

-One-Pass Approach without Caching

 - Description: This method attempts to compute and map points in a single pass without storing previously computed points.

 - Disadvantages: Requires continuous remapping of previously mapped pixels every time the trajectory region changes, making the method complicated and ineffective.

 Feasibility:
 Theoretical approach, practically infeasible due to the following major limitations:

 Data Loss and Inability to Recover Exactly: Due to the lossy nature of integer mapping, previously computed floating-point values cannot be retrieved for remapping, making it impossible to recover the original values once they have been mapped to integers.

-Possible other, more sophisticated solutions were not taken into consideration
+#### Possible other, more sophisticated solutions were not taken into consideration

 ### Conclusion